and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/projects/scratch-2k-buggy.md

 order: 2
 ---

-I participated in the full build of a competition-grade, man-powered "buggy" for Carnegie Mellon University's annual spring carnival.
-As the driver, the buggy was fit to my proportions.
-We built the buggy using a combination of carbon fiber and epoxy, followed by the addition of wheels, a custom steering and braking system, and push bar.
-The result was a lightweight, structurally sound vehicle optimized for speed, handling, and reliability when raced.
+Participated in the complete build of a competition-grade, human-powered racing vehicle for Carnegie Mellon University's annual Spring Carnival.
+As the designated driver, the vehicle was custom-fitted to my proportions for optimal performance.

+---

+## Build Process

+- Constructed vehicle frame using carbon fiber and epoxy composite layup techniques
+- Integrated mechanical systems including wheels, bearings, custom steering and braking systems, and push bar assembly
+- Achieved lightweight, structurally sound design optimized for speed, handling, and race reliability

+---

-## Accomplishments
+## Key Accomplishments

 - Designed a custom, interior mold based on driver dimensions, enabling an optimized fit and streamlined aerodynamics